pogipop/cloudron/docs/references/selfhosting.md

 If the Cloudron does not complete initialization, it may mean that we have to add some vendor specific quirks.
 Please open a [bug report](https://git.cloudron.io/cloudron/box/issues) in that case.

-* `--encryption-key` is the key to be used for encrypting backup data.

 Optional arguments for installation: